Saturday, April 20, 2013

 Up on its rise, this bungalow is approached from below along a gently sloped stone path with a sequence of steps and landings that reach the front door in a circuitous manner.
 Likely suggested as a route by the glaciated rock folds it traverses, the path leads visitors along the entire facade before reaching the front door.
 This indirectness further cements the impression of a house snugged into its surroundings, combining formality in appearance with a certain rusticity of placement in the landscape.
 The horizontal plane of the building's length is dramatized by the trio of cross gables, advancing from the main roof-line towards visitors and offering eye-catching details to anyone walking by.
 This is a house designed not just to be glimpsed on the way to the door, but to be enjoyed as an experience for the entire journey.

-A prominent, sheltered verandah with tapered stone columns
+A sheltered verandah with tapered stone columns

 Rustic use of local stone for the foundation and piers has the effect of making the building feel more a piece of its landscape.
 While obviously man-made, the bungalow declares its oneness with nature by displaying natural materials and allowing their worked character to ultimately frame its composition.
 This technique further blurs distinctions between outside and inside, an objective of both the English and American strands of the arts-and-crafts movement.
 Often the use of stone for foundations was continued inside into an elaborate stone fireplace, sometimes paired with a stone chimney (especially if the chimney is placed on an outside wall), strengthening the partnership between man and native materials.
 Bungalows were also often built with tapered or even squared piers made of brick, sometimes clinkered (over-fired), which could be fashioned as supports for an imposing front gable.
 Savage opted for a more rustic look with his stone foundation and piers.